DanRehberg/CS462_Assignments/P1_Info.md

 		- **If there is an intersection on the z axis**
 			- ***Then the AABBs are colliding***
 		- Else
-			- The z axis is a separating axis
+			- The z axis has a separating axis
 	- Else
-		- The y axis is a separating axis
+		- The y axis has a separating axis
 - Else
-	- The x axis is a separating axis
+	- The x axis has a separating axis

 To perform each of these separating axis test, given AABB, the minimal amount of information needed is a Vector holding the minimum values along each axis and a Vector holding the maximum values along each axis.
 For instance: